kriegsman/hacker-hot-sauce/README.md

 My own recipe for habanero-lime-gochujang hot sauce, made by hackers, for hackers ... and anyone else who loves rich bright hot sauces.

 I fell in love with gochujang sauce the first time I had bibimbap.
 In the summer of 2015, with special help from my very patient, Korean-born co-worker, Kyonghee Moon, I decided to try making my own gochujang sauce.
 While I loved the basic flavor, I wanted more heat and more brightness.
-I turned to my old friends the habanero chili pepper and the lime, and after four or five batches adjusting the balance, I was happy with the result and finally wrote down the recipe.
+I turned to my old friends the habanero chili pepper and the lime, and after four or five batches adjusting the balance, with my hot sauce co-conspirator Rosa, I was happy with the result and finally wrote down the recipe.

 Kyonghee recommends putting this on barbebcued meats; I love it on everything from eggs to veggies to hot dogs.